 Credit by Examination

 Students may earn college credit at Allegheny by participating in the Advanced Placement Program (AP) of the Educational Testing Service, the College-Level Examination Program (CLEP), and the International Baccalaureate (IB) testing programs.
+To be eligible for credit, exams must be taken before the student enters college, though scores may still be submitted after enrolling.

 Students may receive credit by examination for a maximum of 20 semester credit hours (five courses).
 Students who receive scores of four or five on an AP examination will receive academic credit.
 Placement will be determined by the appropriate department.
 AP credit and course placement are considered only after receipt of official examination scores from the Educational Testing Service.